 Most older adults get prescription drug coverage through a Medicare Part D plan or a Medicare Advantage plan.

-Each plan has a list of drugs that the plan will pay for, called a formulary.
+Each plan has a list of drugs it will cover, called a formulary.

-A big problem is that these formularies don’t cover everything and change constantly.
+A significant problem is that these formularies don’t cover everything and keep changing.

 A new medication your older adult’s doctor prescribes might not be covered.
 Or, a drug they’ve been taking for years could suddenly be dropped from the formulary.

-If your older adult’s medication isn’t covered, use these 5 options to get the drugs they need at the lowest cost possible.
+If your older adult’s medication isn’t covered, use these five options to get the drugs they need at the lowest cost possible.

 1. Ask the doctor about generics or substitutes